JuliaPhysics/SolidStateDetectors.jl/docs/src/man/config_files.md

 The different fields of a contact are:
 - `name` (optional): the custom name for the contacts, relevant for plotting.
-- `channel`: a unique id of the contact that will unambiguously identify the contact, for example in the signal generation.
+- `id`: a unique id of the contact that will unambiguously identify the contact, for example in the signal generation.
 All contacts should be given an integer id, ideally from 1 to N where N is the number of contacts.
 - `potential`: the electric potential applied to the contact that is fixed throughout the whole contact geometry.
 This value can be parsed with units (`5000V`) or without (`0` with the units defined in the `units` section).
 - `material` (optional): the material of the contact.
 This is important to know the electric properties of the contact for the electric potential calculation.
 If no `material` is given, the default is `HPGe` (high-purity germanium).
 - `geometry`: the geometry of the contact.
 Find a detailed description on how to define geometries under [Constructive Solid Geometry (CSG)](@ref).